-In the Place tab of the netlist tool all devices of the current netlist are displayed.
-The icon in front of the device name show the status of the device:
+In the Place tab of the netlist tool, all devices of the current netlist are displayed.
+The icon in front of the device name shows the status of the device:

-In the place mode the required connections are displayed.
-This display required that the connecting pins of the devices are labeled on a connecting layer with its pin name.
-Of course also that Display Connection options has to be turned on.
+In the place mode, the required connections are displayed.
+This display requires the connecting pins of the devices to be labeled on a connecting layer with its pin name.
+The Display Connection options have to be turned on.

 An external automatic routing tool will be called.
-The input/output format as well as the used tool can be choosen from a dialog.
+The input/output format and the used tool can be choosen from a dialog.
 Current supported formats are Specctra Design File (dsn) and Specctra Session File (ses) as well as DEF files.
 The interface has been tested with FreeRouting and qrouter.
 These are both open source tools and included into the LayoutEditor package.
 FreeRouting indented for PCB design.
-The routing interface is very flexible and allows to use nearly any router.
+The routing interface is very flexible and can be used with nearly any router.
 To change an existing setup, press the Auto-Router feature with the shift key pressed.

-For an automatic Place&Route of digital circuit blocks the OpenROAD toolkit with all it required tools is included in most packages.
-OpenROAD can be triggered by setup a macro inside the Automatic Router setup or by calling a coresponding script from the menu.
+For automatic Place&Route of digital circuit blocks, the OpenROAD toolkit with all the required tools is included in most packages.
+OpenROAD can be triggered by setting up a macro inside the Automatic Router setup or by calling a coresponding script from the menu.
 For some technologies an automatic place&route macro is included in the LayoutEditor package.
-These macro wil trigger the core OpenROAD script.
+These macros will trigger the core OpenROAD script.
 This script always needs to be adjusted to your requirements.
-For an documentation of OpenROAD, please see its homepage.
+For help with OpenROAD, please see its homepage.